 OTC ranks among the largest 100 tradeshows held annually in the United States and is among the 10 largest meetings in terms of attendance.

 OTC is also significant for the Houston economy.
-Since 1969, OTC has generated approximately $2.5 billion in income for the city, and is the city’s largest convention.
+Since 1969, OTC has generated more than $3.2 billion in income for the city and is the city’s largest convention.

 To extend OTC's reach around the world and to focus on specific technical and regional issues, OTC Brasil and the Arctic Technology Conference were created in 2011.
 OTC Asia was created in 2012.